 The price of this holiday is per person based on two people sharing a twin room.
 Single rooms are subject to availability at the relevant supplement.
 The price includes:

-Included excursions are a tour of Oslo, visit to Viking Ship museum, 1-day Oslo Pass, full day tour to Telemark, train to Voss, train to Flåm and cruise to Gudvangen, trip to Voringfoss and a Bergen walking tour
+Included excursions are a tour of Oslo, 1-day Oslo Pass, full day tour to Telemark, train to Voss, train to Flåm and cruise to Gudvangen, trip to Voringfoss and a Bergen walking tour

 UK Citizens do not require a visa to enter Norway however must have a valid passport.
 For the most up-to-date passport and visa information visit